Guitar Fretboard Notes

-A Beginner's Guide to Learn the Guitar Neck (+ Guitar Notes Chart Pdf and Notes Training Webapp)
+A Beginner's Guide to Learn the Entire Guitar Neck

-Often, we never bother to learn the notes of the guitar fretboard , but we keep relying on fixed chord shapes and scales patterns (don't miss our free chords and scales pdf).
+Often, we never bother to learn the notes of the guitar fretboard , but we keep relying on fixed chord shapes and scale patterns (don't miss our free chords and scales pdf).

 Saxophonists, pianists and other musicians usually do their homework and perfectly know where the notes are on the instrument.

 This makes them able to apply music theory , sight-reading , and being more complete musicians.

 And why we guitarists should we not do the same?
 On this page, you're going to learn how and why to learn all fretboard notes .

 It will be easy and fun, and, above all, rewarding .